Price: Free

 You can walk in and make an offering if you like.
 There are flower stalls close to the temple, selling flowers, flower garlands, fruits and foods for offerings.
 Offerings will cost around 60 baht but are not compulsory.

 Silom Road is a busy thoroughfare and there’s lots of tuk tuks waiting outside.
-Taxis, riverboats and public transport links are all nearby if you’d prefer not to risk it with a tuk.
+Taxis, riverboats and public transport links are all nearby to this temple.

 Take care of your belongings as it can get quite crowded.
 Let Your Thai Guide show you the best and most comfortable way to visit Sri Mariam Man temple.

-The Silom Road neighbourhood is a favourite among tourists.
+The Silom Road neighborhood is a favorite among tourists.
 Your Thai Guide will show you the best things to see and do in the area.
 Consider adding these nearby attractions to your list:

 - Lumphini Park – Bangkok’s answer to NYC’s Central Park.